-Policy Against Bias
+Policy Against Bias and Access to Court Services

 It is the policy of the court to provide an environment free of all types of bias, prejudice, any kind of discrimination, or unfair practice.
-All judges, commissioners, referees, court officers, and court attachés must perform their duties in a manner calculated to prevent any such conduct, either by court personnel or by those appearing in court in any capacity.
+All judges, commissioners, referees, court officers, and court employees must perform their duties in a manner calculated to prevent any such conduct, either by court personnel or by those appearing in court in any capacity.
 This rule does not preclude legitimate comment or advocacy when race, gender, religion, national origin, disability, age, sexual orientation, social economy, or other similar factors are issues in court proceedings.